“I’m Proud Of My Son": Here’s Why Biden’s Openness About His Son’s Addiction Matters

 Advertisement

 "I know Hunter," Trump continued.
 "Hunter got thrown out of the military...
-He was dishonorably discharged — for cocaine use," Trump said, as Biden tried to interject.
-(In 2014, Hunter was discharged, though not dishonorably, after testing positive for cocaine, according NBC News.)
+He was dishonourably discharged — for cocaine use," Trump said, as Biden tried to interject.
+(In 2014, Hunter was discharged, though not dishonourably, after testing positive for cocaine, according NBC News.)

 Biden responded with an unequivocal show of support for Hunter: “My son, like a lot of people... had a drug problem,” he said.
 “He’s overtaken it.
 He’s fixed it.
 He’s worked on it.
 And I’m proud of him.
 I'm proud of my son.”